Apple Cinnamon Scones ~ light and fluffy with a crispy sweet crust, large chunks of apple and delicious cinnamon chips!

 - Bake the scones for 20 - 22 minutes or until golden brown.
 Pull a scone apart from the others to make sure the dough does not look wet or unbaked.
 Cool on the pan for about 10 minutes then serve warm.
 Store cooled scones tightly wrapped at room temperature.

 While I’m still craving mango and pineapple and have 50 summer recipes I didn’t get made this summer, I’m always thrilled to break out the apple desserts and pumpkin anything.
-Let the comfort season begin!
+Let comfort food season begin!

 Thanks so much for stopping by!